 I am a senior UI/UX designer and design manager with over 20 years of experience in creating enterprise software.

-- Design management and leadership
+Design strategy and leadership

-- Graphic design and branding
+Graphic design and branding

 The intersection of art and technology has always been my happy place.

 I majored in music engineering as an undergrad because I love music and I was pretty good at calculus and physics.
 In grad school, I studied technical theater because I wanted to do sound design and I liked hanging around the creative drama people.

 When I was done with school in 1995, and the web was just getting started, my Photoshop and BBEdit skills meant that I could get a job making web sites.

 Over 20 years later, I am an expert in designing enterprise software and managing design teams.
 I still like grappling with the mix of art and technology in the work I do.